- Why Research

 Stanford University School of Medicine

-"Big data" serves as the resource for the development of treatment decision tool to improve decision making and improve outcomes in patients with metastatic breast cancer.
+- "Big data" serves as the resource for the development of treatment decision tools to improve decision making and improve outcomes in patients with metastatic breast cancer.

-His team's primary resource is Oncoshare, a research database of 23,000 breast cancer patients treated from 2000-2015, which integrates treatment data from electronic medical records with demographic, tumor, and survival information from the nationwide Surveillance, Epidemiology and End Results (SEER) Registry.
+His team's primary resource is Oncoshare, a research database of 26,000 breast cancer patients treated between 2000 and 2015.
+The Oncoshare database integrates treatment data from electronic medical records with demographic, tumor, and survival information from the nationwide Surveillance, Epidemiology and End Results (SEER) Registry.

-In the past year, the team has developed a biomedical informatics tool called CLEVER that can identify distant metastatic relapse and loco-regional relapse with high accuracy.
-They also conducted a study of survival among nearly 1,500 women with triple-negative breast cancer and identified a specific immune-associated measurement (the absolute lymphocyte count) that is strongly and independently associated with survival.
+In the past year, the team developed a biomedical informatics tool called CLEVER that can identify distant metastatic relapse and loco-regional relapse with high accuracy.

 George W. Sledge Jr., MD, is Professor and Chief of Medical Oncology at Stanford University Medical Center.
 He specializes in the study and treatment of breast cancer and directed the first large, nationwide study on the use of paclitaxel to treat advanced breast cancer.
 His recent research focuses on novel biologic treatments for breast cancer.
 He has published over 290 scientific articles spannning both laboratory and clinic.